“My experience’s as a photographer.”

 My experience’s as a photographer Started from my latter school years as a photographer I remember being given a B&W film camera & told to go off in small groups to the local village to photograph anything of interest.
 So we did just that, from doorways, passing 1980s vehicles to local people walking into shops.

 After developing them in a dark room to the finished product the smell of the film & to see the hard work that I produced the final images, it was then I was sold to the idea that photography was something that would be a big part of my life.

 The digital age

 The digital age is firmly here, so do you go Canon or do you go Nikon, Sony, Olympus.
 For me I chose Canon why, I really couldn’t say perhaps I saw a lot of people with Canons.

-Now what would I take photographs, of what would I be good at, what would I be bad at, it is a fine balance of what you feel comfortable with, & what you like to shoot, will you shoot weddings, landscapes, portraits, product or even the ever-increasing world of street photography, there are many fields to choose from, So many people are put off by wedding photography they can be stressful & you have little time to relax as the environment is forever changing, but I feel that I wanted to try every form of photography to experience it for myself, at least this would give me an idea of what I liked & didn’t like, As a photographer I can say I love all forms of photography, in all types of conditions & Environments which surprised me at the time, it’s a subject that I enjoy to learn and share with others.
+Now what would I take photographs, of what would I be good at, what would I be bad at, it is a fine balance of what you feel comfortable with, & what you like to shoot, will you shoot weddings, landscapes, portraits, product or even the ever-increasing world of street photography, there are many fields to choose from, So many people are put off by wedding photography they can be stressful & you have little time to relax as the environment is forever changing, but I feel that I wanted to try every form of photography to experience it for myself, at least this would give me an idea of what I liked & didn’t like, As a photographer I can say I love all forms of photography, in all types of conditions & Environments which surprised me at the time, it’s a subject that I enjoy learning and share with others.

 Learning the skills